Ved6658/online-voting-system/README.md

 # online-voting-system
-hey!! here is the one of pur mini project based on databasemanagement and all
+hey!! here is the one of our
+mini project based on databasemanagement and all